-Moving to a responsive template doesn’t mean just taking your content from one bin and putting it in another.
+Are you considering improving your program office’s website?
+Overhauling your site doesn’t mean just taking your content from one section and putting it in another.
 It’s a process of looking at your site, mapping it out, updating your content with a “mobile-first” mindset, and building the pages to suit the content.

 We break down the process of beginning a "mobile-first" content overhaul into five stages: